bazelbuild/bazel/site/docs/skylark/rules-tutorial.md

 ## Create a file with a template

-Let's create a rule that generates a .cc file based on a template.
-We could use `ctx.actions.write` to output a string constructed in the rule implementation function, but this has two problems.
+You can create a rule that generates a .cc file based on a template.
+Also, you can use `ctx.actions.write` to output a string constructed in the rule implementation function, but this has two problems.
 First, as the template gets bigger, it becomes more memory efficient to put it in a separate file and avoid constructing large strings during the analysis phase.
 Second, using a separate file is more convenient for the user.
-Instead, we use [`ctx.actions.expand_template`](lib/actions.html#expand_template), which performs substitutions on a template file.
+Instead, use [`ctx.actions.expand_template`](lib/actions.html#expand_template), which performs substitutions on a template file.

-We create a `template` attribute to declare a dependency on the template
+Create a `template` attribute to declare a dependency on the template
 file:

 ```python